stacks-network/gaia/README.md

 ##### `GET ${read-url-prefix}/${address}/${path}`

 This returns the data stored by the gaia hub at `${path}`.
-In order for this to be usable from web applications, this read path _must_ set the appropriate CORS headers.
-The HTTP Content-Type of the file should match the Content-Type of the corresponding write.
+The response headers include `Content-Type` and `ETag`, along with the required CORS headers `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods`.

 ---